 1 Leupold VX-R

 Made of aircraft aluminum, this scope does just about everything well.
-With its 1.25-4x magnification, you get great closeup speed combined with the perfect amount of magnification to get your shots out to 400+ yards with relative ease.
-At its lowest, it is hard to even tell there is magnification.
+With its 1.25-4x magnification, you get great closeup speed combined.
+Speed combines with enough magnification to get your shots out to 400+ yards with relative ease.
+At the lowest setting, it is hard to even tell there is magnification.

 With quality glass that is second to none and fully multicoated for added vibrancy and contrast, this is all around an amazing optic.
-The lenses are some of the best on the market and work very well with the illuminated reticle.
-The FireDot reticle is Leupold’s own duplex reticle that works very well when you aren’t shooting distances were you need full BDC.
+The lenses are some of the best on the market.
+They work very well with the illuminated reticle.
+The FireDot reticle is Leupold’s own duplex reticle that is ideal for distances that don't need a full BDC.

 The 30mm main tube is sealed and purged to keep the internals free from fog.
 Combined with water and shock proofing, there is nothing about this scope that is second rate.
-It is made for the tactical shooter and hunter and will perform anywhere you take it.
+It is made for the tactical shooter and hunter and will perform anywhere.

 Leupold is synonymous with amazing scopes.
-This is among the best made anywhere at any price making it a great hunting scope for AR15 enthusiasts.
-Of course, it will work for most any need you have in the tactical realm too.
+This product is among the best made anywhere at a great price.
+It will be a great hunting scope for AR15 enthusiasts.
+Of course, it will work for most needs in the tactical realm too.

 2 Vortex Optics Diamondback

 Vortex has taken the scope market by absolute storm over the last few years.
-You could probably populate a list of the best scopes and cover only Vortex Optics.
+You could probably populate a list of the best scopes with only Vortex Optics.
 If you haven’t had a chance to see one of these in person, you really need to.
 They are top notch.

 If you want an amazing budget scope for AR15s or any other rifle, Vortex is the answer.
 This is easily the best AR15 scope under 300 bucks.
 While you are at it, this is also the best AR15 scope under 200 bucks.
 It can’t get much better than that.

-The optical quality of the Diamondback if phenomenal with low dispersion glass that has a full multicoat treatment.
-Even in lower light levels, you get a bright and crisp image that makes target identification easy.
+The optical quality of the Diamondback is phenomenal.
+The low dispersion glass that has a full multicoat treatment.
+Even in low light, you get a bright and crisp image that makes target identification easy.
 This actually makes it about the best scope for coyote hunting expeditions.

 On top of that, the Diamondback is tough as hell.
-It is fully water, fog, and shockproof for rough use in any environment you can imagine.
+It is fully water, fog, and shockproof for rough use in any environment.
 Even full submersion won’t cause an issue.
 It is completely sealed and purged for an inert atmosphere inside the 1” tube.

-With its Dead-Hold BDC reticle which is a modified duplex reticle, you can get some ranging out of this scope.
-It maxes at 5x so that could come in handy.
-When it comes to AR25 scopes Vortex has nailed it.
+With its Dead-Hold BDC reticle, which is a modified duplex reticle, you can get some ranging out of this scope.
+It maxes at 5x, which could come in handy.
+When it comes to AR15 scopes, Vortex has nailed it.
 This is easily one of the top contenders on the market.

-The ACSS stands for Advanced Combined Sighting System and does exactly what it says.
-The reticle of this scope is tuned to work with the 5.56 round of the AR15 but can also perform on 5.45x39 and .308 Winchester.
-Combine this with a cantilever mount and you have an optic that can serve multiple roles.
+ACSS stands for Advanced Combined Sighting System.
+This scope does exactly what it says.
+The reticle is tuned to work with the 5.56 round of the AR15.
+It can also perform on a 5.45x39 and .308 Winchester.
+Combine this with a cantilever mount, and you have an optic that can serve multiple roles.

-If you are looking for a scope for AR 15 deer hunting, whether you use the AR or step it up to a .308, this is an all around good option.
-The glass is quite good and the full multicoating makes it even better.
-Combined with a max 6x magnification, you can get plenty of range for any hunting or shooting needs.
+If you are looking for a scope for AR 15 deer hunting, this is the best all-around option.
+It doesn't matter whether you use the AR15 or step it up to a .308.
+The glass is quite good.
+The full multicoating makes it even better.
+Combined with a max 6x magnification, you can get plenty of range for any hunting or shooting.

-This is about the perfect scope for those who want a decent short range rifle but with the occasional long range shot.
+This is about the perfect scope for those who want a decent short range rifle that can take the occasional long range shot.
 Gauging bullet drop is simple and quite accurate.
-The illuminated makes this easier with multiple settings for low light to the brightest noonday sun.
+The illuminated reticle makes this easy to use.
+It has multiple settings from low light to the brightest noonday sun.

 Made of rock solid 6063 aluminum for maximum toughness, you would have to try to break this scope.
-It is fully water and fog proof with a sealed and nitrogen purged 30mm tube, it is made for harsh environments.
-It is also shockproof for those days you just want to unload a bunch of ammo, it will hold its zero.
+It is fully water and fog proof.
+It also has a sealed and nitrogen purged 30mm tube.
+Therefore, you will never struggle to use it in harsh environments.
+It is also shockproof for those days when you just want to unload a bunch of ammo.
+It will always hold its zero.

-It even comes with a lifetime warranty that covers almost anything that could happen to this scope short of intentional breakage.
-If you mess it up or they messed it up, you will get a free scope on them.
-What more could you ask for than a company that stands by its products like that?
+It even comes with a lifetime warranty.
+The warranty covers almost anything that could happen to this scope short of intentional breakage.
+If you mess it up or they messed it up, you will get a free scope.
+What more could you ask for than a company that stands by its products?

-Weaver is one of those companies that have been overshadowed by the newer technology.
-They have made scopes for years and been used by both military and police forces in the past.
-This is really a shame as Weaver is a high-quality scope and preserves its reputation even though it is now owned by Bushnell.
+Weaver is one of those companies that have been overshadowed by newer technology.
+They have made scopes for years that have been used by both military and police forces.
+Their reduction in popularity is really a shame.
+Weaver produces high-quality scopes.
+It has even preserved its reputation though it is now owned by Bushnell.

-The V-3 is one of those classic patrol optics in a 1-3x magnification that works out perfectly for most uses.
+The V-3 is one of those classic patrol optics in a 1-3x magnification that will work for anyone.
 The low profile makes this a good scope for an AR15 with carry handle mounts.
-The more than generous eye relief keeps your head in perfect position for this type of forward mounting.
+The more than generous eye relief keeps your head in a perfect position.

-The glass is super clear from edge to edge and uses one of the oldest and most trusted multicoat technologies in the world.
+The glass is super clear from edge to edge.
+It uses one of the oldest and most trusted multicoat technologies in the world.
 They have even coated the glass exteriors to prevent scratches and damage.
-This combines well with the ruggedness of this scope.
+Its glass combines well with the ruggedness of the overall scope.

-Other features that make this hard-coat aluminum scope a true rugged option are its full water and fog proofing treatment.
-It is purged and sealed with bedded lenses that make it fully shockproof.
-This is true gem of a scope that performs any task you need.
+Other features that make this hard-coat aluminum scope a truly rugged option include its full water and fog proofing It is also purged and sealed with bedded lenses that make it fully shockproof.
+This is true gem of a scope that will perform any task.

 From long range to short range, the transition is easy.
-You may not be able to make the farthest shots with the more reasonable power but within reason, you can hit targets out to 300 yards or more with little issue.
-The Dual-X duplex reticle works for these ranges well and makes this a great go-to tactical scope.
+You may not be able to make the farthest shots, but you can hit targets to 300 yards or more with little issue.
+The Dual-X duplex reticle works well for these ranges well, which makes it a great go-to tactical scope.

 Of course, we can’t leave out Bushnell.
-They are one of the most recognized brands on the market and with good reason.
+They are one of the most recognized brands on the market for good reason.
 They have been producing excellent scopes on a budget for decades.
-This is one in a long line of good scopes for prices that are very easy on the wallet.
+This is one in a long line of good scopes for reasonable prices.

-If you need an AR 15 scope under 100 bucks, this is the go-to.
+If you need an AR 15 scope under 100 bucks, the Banner is the go-to.
 With a reasonable 1.5-4x magnification and good quality glass, you will have no complaints.
-It also benefits from a multicoat specifically formulated to give better visibility in low light conditions.
+It also benefits from a multicoat specifically formulated to give better visibility in low-light conditions.

-These scopes are really purpose made for the hunter to take prey at dawn and dusk when they are most active.
-It will also function perfectly well in the rain or any other condition with its water and fog proof design.
-Any abuse you want to dish out it should shrug off.
+These scopes are really purpose-made for hunts from dawn to dusk.
+It will also function perfectly well in the rain or any bad weather.
+It has a water and fog proof design.
+Any abuse you want to dish out, it should shrug off.

-The Multi-X reticle is a modified duplex that works well at reasonable ranges but has no BDC if you are looking at maxing out the 5.56 round.
+The Multi-X reticle is a modified duplex that works well at reasonable ranges.
+The Banner has no BDC if you are looking at maxing out the 5.56 round.
 It was never designed to do that.
 What it was designed for was putting you right on target out to 300-400 yards.
-It does this without sacrificing short range shots.
+It achieves this goal without sacrificing short range shots.

-With a fast focus eyepiece and easy adjustment knobs, the end user was definitely considered with this scopes design.
+With a fast focus eyepiece and easy adjustment knobs, the user was definitely considered in this scope's design.
 Everything about it caters to the hunter and shooter.
 If money is tight, this is among the best scopes you can get!